 Although we do not ourselves sponsor a dividend reinvestment program or "DRIP," our transfer agent, American Stock Transfer & Trust Company ("AST"), sponsors such a program.
 You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms.
-In addition to reinvesting the dividends in stock purchases, you may purchase shares through the program; the minimum purchase is $25 if you are currently a shareholder and the maximum is $10,000 per transaction.
+In addition to reinvesting the dividends in stock purchases, you may purchase shares through the program; the minimum purchase is $25 if you are currently a shareholder and the maximum is $10,000 per day.
 AST purchases the shares on the open market and any excess funds are used to purchase fractional shares.

 The procedure begins with accessing the website, amstock.com, to complete a lost certificate form.
-The form is in the Shareholder Services section under frequently asked questions.
+The form is in the Shareholder section under frequently asked questions.
 With the forms is a letter explaining the replacement process.
 Upon receipt of the lost certificate form, American Stock Transfer & Trust will begin the replacement process and mail the necessary forms to the mailing address maintained on the account.
 Please be advised that once the request to place a stop has been made, a signed written request must be submitted to have the stop removed.
 The price to replace a lost certificate(s), a Surety Bond Fee for Lost Stock Certificates is determined by the transfer agent.

 We offer two ways to access investor documents.
 To receive annual reports, proxy statements or financial news electronically, visit our e-mail alerts page.
 Electronic copies are also available for download on the SEC Filings page of our Investor site.